Keksuccino/docs_fancymenu/slideshows.md

 ## Adding Content to the Properties File

-At the beginning, you've created an empty `properties.txt` file in your slideshow folder.
+At the beginning you've created an empty `properties.txt` file in your slideshow folder.
 This file needs to be filled with some important stuff now.

 Every slideshow properties file should look like this: